bioinfo-biols/CIRIquant/README.md

 chr1    31000   31200   chr1:31000|31200    .   -
 ```

+**NOTE**:
-**NOTE**: --circ and --tool options can only parse CIRI2 results temporarily, the support for other algorithms is under active development
+- For now, --circ and --tool options can only parse CIRI2 results.
+- Gene expression values are needed for normalization, do not use `--no-gene` if you need to run DE analysis afterwards.

 ### 3. Output files ###

-The main output of CIRIquant is a GTF file, that contains detailed information of BSJ and FSJ reads of circRNAs and annotation of circRNA back-spliced regions in the attribute columns
+The main output of CIRIquant is a GTF file, that contains detailed information of
+BSJ and FSJ reads of circRNAs and annotation of circRNA back-spliced regions in the attribute columns

 Description of each columns's value